 pixi run py-demos -- --scene rigid_body --headless --frames 1

-PYTHONPATH=build/default/cpp/Release/python python your_script.py
+PYTHONPATH=build/default/cpp/Release/python pixi run python your_script.py

 For more detail on supported platforms and wheels, see the Python installation reference.
 For build troubleshooting, see the developer building guide.